 3- Do you have any “red flag” signs?

-Black watery diarrhea due to bleeding inside your gut is a life-threatening condition, seek medical help if you have any of the below signs or symptoms.
+Black watery diarrhea due to bleeding inside your gut is life-threatening; seek medical help if you have any signs or symptoms below.

 - Sudden onset of a massive amount of black watery diarrhea.

-- Presence of red or clotted blood with the black watery diarrhea.
+- Presence of red or clotted blood with black watery diarrhea.